-A silver-iron method for making permanent prints in gold, palladium and platinum metals by Sandy King.
+A silver-iron method for the kallitype process, making permanent prints in gold, palladium and platinum metals by Sandy King.

 Always be careful when handling chemicals.
 Read the health and safety instructions.